Children’s Court

 -

-Div 5 applies in addition to, and despite anything to the contrary in, any other provision of or made under this Part: s 61(3).
+Division 5 applies in addition to, and despite anything to the contrary in, any other provision of or made under Pt 4C: s 61(3).

-The court must not make a parole order for a juvenile known to the court to be a terrorism related offender (defined in s 58(1)) unless satisfied the juvenile will not engage in, or incite or assist others to engage in, terrorist acts or violent extremism: s 60(1).
+The court must not grant parole to a terrorism related juvenile unless satisfied the juvenile will not engage in, or incite or assist others to engage in, terrorist acts or violent extremism: s 60(1).

 Parole orders under s 47 may be made if the juvenile is dying or there are other exceptional, extenuating circumstances: s 61(4).

-A parole order directing the release of a juvenile offender known to the court to be a terrorism related offender must not be revoked or suspended unless the court is satisfied the juvenile will not engage in, or incite or assist others to engage in terrorist acts or violent extremism: s 60(2), (3).
+A parole order may be revoked or suspended if the court becomes aware the juvenile has engaged in, or incited or assisted others to engage in terrorist acts or violent extremism: s 60(2)‒(4).